manish-in-java/vTicker/readme.md

 # Options
 ---------

-The plugin supports the following options (shown with their default values):
+This plugin supports the following options (shown with their default values):

     var defaults = {
         speed : 700,